TEAM TESTED: TWIN AIR RADIATOR SLEEVES

 (4) Appearance.
 Since the radiators are hidden behind the side shrouds, the Twin Air radiator sleeves didn’t hurt the cosmetic appeal of the bike.

 (5) Durability.
 Twin Air radiator sleeves have been tested on the almost-always-muddy European Grand Prix circuit since 2014.
-As for the MXA wrecking crew, our SoCal home base isn’t known for its rainfall; however, we spend several days a week testing at seriously over-watered tracks and occasionally find actual mud during our rainy season (which this year was record breaking).
+As for the MXA wrecking crew, our SoCal home base isn’t known for its rainfall; however, we spend several days a week testing at seriously over-watered tracks and occasionally find actual mud during our rainy season.
 During our test period with the Twin Air radiator sleeves, we went looking for mud wherever we could find it and made lots of riders around us angry with our penchant for hitting every mud hole on the track.

 (6) Material.
 We had no issues with the spun-glass yarn material that Twin Air uses.
 Did you think they would use chicken wire like back in 1974?
 The Twin Air radiator sleeves are made from a nylon-coated, glass yarn designed to shed mud and dirt before it builds up.
 You could jerry-rig pantyhose or wire mesh to save money, but it won’t work as well as the Twin Air product—or last as long.
 We put them on and forgot them for six months.
 Then replaced them because what rocks and roost does to your radiator, it can do to spun-glass yarn (only a lot cheaper to replace).